giorgk/Mantis/README.md

 This code depends on some functions of the
 [mSim toolbox](http://subsurface.gr/software/msim/).
 Simply
 [download](http://subsurface.gr/software/msim/msim-download/) and follow
 few simple steps to install it.
+The `msim_compile` command is quite important as it improves the performance almost 8 times, but the code works even without.

 ## Python implementation
 Not alot to say here as this is in primitive stage.